BaseCase/life/README.md

 - [ ] figure out configure/make/make install thing
 - [ ] create homebrew formula
 - [ ] submit to homebrew/games
+- [ ] refactor: move board struct and functions into separate file/header
+- [X] match playing area to window size
+- [X] randomly generate starting board on launch (maybe each cell has a 5% chance of being alive? something like that?)

 ## TODO - for later on